SMART HEALTH AND SAFETY MANAGEMENT SYSTEMS FOR CONSTRUCTION: COMPUTER VISION VS SMART PPE

 Ensuring PPE compliance with Computer Vision

 Computer Vision solutions constantly monitor the worksite by analyzing video data from security surveillance cameras already installed on the construction site.
 It uses AI and smart algorithms to detect safety protocol breaches, measure worker productivity, restrict unauthorized access to the construction site, track material quantities and their layout across the workplace.
 Computer Vision solutions need little to no capital investment for deployment – the solution relies on security video footage.
 It does not require any additional hardware per worker keeping the costs down.
 Most importantly, Computer Vision algorithms can be utilized for a variety of tasks – not only PPE monitoring.
 It only takes additional algorithms and training to support a wide variety of intelligent measurement features using the same datapoint – video security footage.

 As with smart PPE devices, Computer Vision solutions can monitor if PPE is worn at all times.
-If the platform detects a policy breach, it can notify site security officer in real time.
-In addition, the supporting evidence of PPE protocol breach is stored in the database with accompanying video footage for later incident analysis.
+If the platform detects a policy breach, it can notify the site security officer in real-time.
+In addition, the supporting evidence of the PPE protocol breach is stored in the database with accompanying video footage for later incident analysis.

-The software can be easily updated with improvement of recognition models.
+The software can be easily updated with the improvement of recognition models.
 Additional and customized measurement models can also be updated with little effort.
-Furthermore the platform does not require Bluetooth, WiFi or mobile data network to be activated on the construction site.
-Standard set of PPE equipment currently in use can be fully utilized with Computer Vision health and safety management system.
+Furthermore, the platform does not require Bluetooth, WiFi, or a mobile data network to be activated on the construction site.
+The standard set of PPE equipment currently in use can be fully utilized with Computer Vision health and safety management system.

-Although no system is perfect, Computer Vision platforms present more versatility, lower deployment costs and simpler day-to-day operations of health and safety management system.
+Although no system is perfect, Computer Vision platforms present more versatility, lower deployment costs, and simpler day-to-day operations of health and safety management systems.

 Ready to improve business processes?
 Get in touch!